le-si/platform/packages/app/src/Documentation/Features/APIParameters.md

 If either the width or the height (but not both) of an image generation request is greater than `512px`, the other side (width or height, respectively) cannot be beyond `512px` in dimension.

-**Note: `stable-diffusion-xl-1024-v0-9` AKA `SDXL v0.9` and `stable-diffusion-xl-1024-v1-0` AKA `SDXL v1.0` come with some special considerations with regard to the dimensions it can generate images at:**
+**Note: `stable-diffusion-xl-1024-v0-9` AKA `SDXL v0.9` and `stable-diffusion-xl-1024-v1-0` AKA `SDXL v1.0` come with some special considerations with regard to the dimensions they can generate images at:**

 `stable-diffusion-xl-1024-v0-9` and `stable-diffusion-xl-1024-v1-0` are `1024px` models.
 However, they have also been trained to support multiple aspect ratios, a clear improvement over previous models that would often see repeated subjects / concepts in wide or tall aspect ratio generations.